It's a New Day in Public Health.

-For health care providers and household contacts of people with monkeypox, preventive vaccines are available through your county health department.
+For health care providers and household contacts of people with mpox, preventive vaccines are available through your county health department.

-If health care providers suspect a possible case of monkeypox, immediately contact your county health department or the 24/7 disease reporting hotline at 850-245-4401.
-Local county health departments can help providers obtain monkeypox virus-specific real-time polymerase chain reaction (PCR) testing.
+If health care providers suspect a possible case of mpox, immediately contact your county health department or the 24/7 disease reporting hotline at 850-245-4401.

-Health care providers should remain vigilant of information related to monkeypox:
+Health care providers should remain vigilant of information related to mpox: